-Fingal County Council, along with Meath County Council and the Office of Public Works (OPW) are currently carrying out the Fingal East Meath Flood Risk Assessment and Management Study (FEM FRAMS).
+Fingal County Council, along with Meath County Council and the Office of Public Works (OPW) are currently carrying out the Fingal East Meath Flood Risk Assessment and Management Study (FEM-FRAMS).
 This is a catchment-based flood risk assessment and management study of 19 rivers and streams and their catchments within the Fingal East Meath area.

-The River Ballyboghil crosses through Ballyboghil village.
-There are historical incidents of fluvial flooding in the village around the Ballyboghil Bridge.
-This river has been surveyed as part of the FEM-FRAMS study and draft flood risk maps for this river have been prepared for the 1% (1 in 100yr) and 0.1% (1 in 1000yr) probability of flooding.
+The Ward River crosses through the LAP lands and divides the subject lands into two parts.
+The Ward River has been surveyed as part of the FEM-FRAMS study and draft flood risk maps for this river have been prepared for the 1% (1 in 100yr) and 0.1%(1 in 1000yr) probability of flooding.

-The findings of this study have fully informed the Local Area Plan.
+The findings of this study have fully informed this Local Area Plan.
 All new development will have regard to the findings of FEM-FRAMS.
 Fingal County Council must have regard to the planning and development principles outlined in the national flood risk management guidelines 'The Planning System and Flood Risk Management Guidelines (November 2009)" when considering development proposals within the LAP lands.